Flood Risk Policy & Functions

 EU 'Floods' Directive

 The OPW is also the national authority for the implementation of the EU Directive on the Assessment and Management of Flood Risks [2007/60/EC] which was transposed into Irish law by the EU (Assessment and Management of Flood Risks) Regulations SI 122 of 2010.
-The main objective of the Catchment-based Flood Risk Assessment and Management (CFRAM) Programme is to achieve the requirements of the EU 'Floods' Directive.
+An objective of the Catchment-based Flood Risk Assessment and Management (CFRAM) Programme is to achieve the requirements of the EU 'Floods' Directive.

 The functions and responsibilities in relation to coastal protection and coastal flooding transferred from the Department of Agriculture, Fisheries and Food to the OPW on 1st January 2009.
 The main roles for the OPW in this area are presently: